xiaolai/regular-investing-in-box/docs/en/README.md

 >With regular investing, **your profits essentially all come from the bear market!**

 Most investors don't understand this, and it is the core reason why their investments are destined to fail.
 They want to make money quickly in the ephemeral bull market.
-It's really quite depressing: most "investors" who enter the market during a bull market are destined to lose their shirts, because -- even before they realize it -- the short bull market has ended and the long bear market has begun.
-Regular investors, on the other hand, slowly accumulate throughout the bear market.
+It's really quite depressing: most of the "investors" who enter the market during a bull market are destined to lose their shirts, because before they realize it, the short bull market has ended, and the long bear market has begun.
+Regular investors, on the other hand, are slowly accumulating throughout the bear market.

-In fact, the strategy of regular investing is not only applicable to trading markets, it's useful in almost all important areas of life, including study, work and relationships.
+In fact, the strategy of regular investing is not only applicable to trading markets, it's useful in almost all important areas of life, whether it be study, work or family.
 "Lifelong learning" is essentially a regular investing strategy, isn't it?
 If you could draw a "price curve" for an individual's learning, it would look a lot like the S&P 500.
 Even though it increases substantially over time, it goes through long periods of flat growth or even drops.
-When you are investing time in learning something, it often feels like you would be better off not learning it.
+Often when you are inviting time in learning something it feels like you would be better off not learning it.
 The "bear market" is long, isn't it?
 This explains why so few people are able to become true lifelong learners.
 The reason is the same: everyone wants to make money quickly in the bull market and then leave.

 [Jeff Bezos](https://en.wikipedia.org/wiki/Jeff_Bezos) once asked [Warren Buffett](https://en.wikipedia.org/wiki/Warren_Buffett), "Your investment thesis is so simple...
 Why doesn't everyone just copy you?"
 Buffett's [reply](https://www.beingguru.com/2019/05/warren-buffett-nobody-wants-to-get-rich-slow/) was quite striking:

 >**Because nobody wants to get rich slow.**

 The most important part of Buffett's strategy is to hold for the long term.
-He has said, "Our favorite holding period is forever."
+He has said that "Our favorite holding period is forever."
 At its core, the reason why regular investing works is that it is the ideal version of a long-term holding strategy.
 Most of the time, even Buffett doesn't just buy a target all at once; he enters his position over time.
-Those who follow the regular investing strategy also **buy at regular intervals over the long term, and they hold the asset throughout the process**.
+Those who follow the regular investing strategy also **continue to buy at regular intervals over the long term, and hold the asset throughout the process**.

-### 1.2 How long is "long-term"
+### 1.2 How Long Is "Long-term"?

 The core of the regular investing strategy is long-term holding.
-It's well-recognized that the longer you hold the more likely you are to make a profit, but there is a key question we have to answer if we are to have a deeper discussion:
+It's well recognized that the longer you hold the more likely you are to make a profit, but there is a key question we have to answer if we are to have a deeper discussion:

 >**How long is "long-term"?**

 If we don't have an accurate answer to this question, we can't even really use the concept of "long-term".
-For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts then the accuracy of our judgement will be severely impacted, just as multiplying 80% by itself 5 times will leave us with less than 32%.
-In course of reading this book, you will encounter several concepts that must be used together, and so they must be clearly and accurately defined in order to be useful.
+For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts then the accuracy of our judgement will be severely impacted, just as multiplying 80% by itself five times will leave us with less than 32%.
+In the course of reading this book, you will encounter several concepts that must be used together, and they must be clearly and accurately defined in order to be useful.

 Unlike most people, I have a fairly clear, accurate and useful definition of long-term: